 A well-equipped first-aid kit is essential for any household.
 For those just-in-case moments, purchase a case with all the essentials needed to clean and patch up minor wounds.
-It's also good to have another kit stowed in case of weather emergencies that contains household medications and medical devices, including syringes, prescription drugs, hearing-aid batteries, contact-lens cleaner, and the related supplies needed if you're shut in or forced to evacuate.
+It's also good to have another kit stowed in case of weather emergencies that contains household medications and medical devices if you're shut in or forced to evacuate.

 Simple slippers come in handy when padding around the bathroom or any area of the house.
 (In some cultures, family members and guests immediately remove shoes when entering a home.)
 It's worth buying several cheap pairs to keep dirt, germs, and allergens from being tracked inside.
-Super-cheap, cloth slip-ons can often be found at dollar stores; Dollar Tree sells slippers in pink and white for $1 a pair online, but only when purchased in a case of 18.
+Super-cheap, cloth slip-ons can often be found at dollar stores.

 Another thrifty solution to keep items organized in the linen closet are shelf dividers.
 Heavy-gauge steel dividers from Lynk slip over the shelf and help create cubby-like spaces for neat piles of towels, sheets, and more.
 Pair these with storage cubes to make a tidy home for boxes of tissues and backup supplies of shampoo, soap, and toothpaste.

 Price: Starting at $45 | Buy it at Overstock